Side-stepping Windows’ attempts to protect you (or itself).

 By default, the Command Prompt will display all hidden files, including system files and so-called “protected operating system files” – hence, the “<JUNCTION>” items and “NTUSER.DAT”, the file containing the user-specific registry.

-The result is the same as before: now that you can see the AppData folder if you’re command-line savvy, you can use command line tools to copy the file to the destination you need.
+The result is the same as before: now that you can see the AppData folder, if you’re command-line savvy, you can use command-line tools to do what you need to do.

 Do this